The CARBON STILL with its high accuracy

 The unit is best mounted on a small flat trayed utility vehicle equipped with a small electric winch.
 The auger system is never removed from the winch.
 The winch control, itself mounted on the assembly, allows the auger to be lowered into the ground and when full of soil can be hoisted onto the vehicle or over a bucket for emptying.
 If the auger is tight in the ground it can be easily removed using the lifting winch.

-With the Parachute Collector the complete field rig is lifted with its crain and swung over a collecting bucket.
+With the Parachute Collector the complete field rig is lifted with its crane and swung over the hole site.

 It should be appreciated that as the fertility increases due to changed farm practises, soil density will slightly decrease.
 In monitory calculations, (just as was considered with water of crystallization) this is a slight detriment to the farmer.
 In consequence, it just cannot in anyway lead to some possible overpayment to a farmer for his success in his efforts to terminate Global Warming and catastrophic Climate Change.

 Direct sunlight should be avoided in the drying process.
 The material should then be thoroughly mixed to form a homogeneous composite.
-The composite is then worked through the Bunk Bed Sieves.
+The composite is then worked through the See-Saw Sieves.

 The set of sieves nest together and when the soil has been worked through any sieve, leaving only the stones and rocks, the sieve is tilted up and the rocks discharge onto the ground or into a bucket.
 See photo.